-Below you’ll learn about the best places to stay along the Pacific Coats Highway.
-I’ve hand-picked each of these keeping in mind what makes them unique, whether or not they’re worth the splurge, and other amenities.
+Below you’ll learn about the best places to stay along the entire route of the Pacific Coast Highway, from the Pacific Northwest to southern California.
+I’ve hand-picked each of these best hotels along Highway 1 and US101, keeping in mind what makes them unique, whether or not they’re worth the splurge, and other amenities.
 Read on for the best hotels along the PCH!

 Seattle: The Edgewater Hotel

 Arguably Seattle‘s most famous hotel, The Edgewater has been host to famous people including almost everyone from The Beatles to Anthony Bourdain.

 Located literally on the Seattle waterfront, you can have epic views of Puget Sound, the Olympic Mountains, or the Seattle skyline depending on your room.
 You can also hang out in the epic lobby for a quintessential PNW vibe.